WeebZoneIndia/Torrent-Bot-Lazyleech/README.md

 # LazyLeech

 <p align="center">
-“	Telegram Torrent Leeching Bot ”
+“	Telegram Torrent Leeching Bot by Some Weebs ”
 </p>

 # What is this repo about?